hyurl/sfn/docs/v06x/en-US/http-controller.md

 <!-- title: HTTP Controller; order: 3 -->
 # Concept

 `HttpController` manages requests come from an HTTP client.
+Essentially, it is a class inherited from [Service](./service), but unlike the singleton model of the service, Controllers are one-time products.
+An instance will be created when a request come, and will be destroyed when the request has gone.
+Therefore, the Controller overrides some methods from the base class to allow it fitting this special running model, at the mean time to keep the same development experience as ordinary services.

-# How To Use?
+# Usage Example

 You just create a file in `src/controllers`, this file should export a default class that extends `HttpController`, and it will be auto-loaded when the